hillaryAHR/LIB-201/narrative.md

     ![Broken image icon - a page with an invisible line through it](https://www.thewindowsclub.com/wp-content/uploads/2018/06/Broken-image-icon-in-Chrome.gif)

-3. <b>Web-based writing should use web elements.</b> Purposefully break up your text with formatting elements (see next section), use hyperlinks where appropriate (to cite, to refer to other content, etc.), and include media to enhance the meaning of something.
+3. <b>Web-based writing should use web elements.</b> Purposefully break up your text with formatting elements (see next section), use hyperlinks where appropriate (to cite, to refer to other content, etc.), and include media to enhance and solidify the meaning of something.

 ### Check-in:
-Check your accesibility comprehension with the <a href="https://muw.instructure.com/courses/19030/quizzes/75453">1.Narrative check-in</a>.
+Check your accesibility comprehension with the <a href="https://muw.instructure.com/courses/19899/quizzes/78701">1.Narrative check-in</a>.

 # 2. Markdown